Travel Trailer Layout

 Showers and toilets are usually located closer to the kitchen than the bedroom.
 This is mainly done because it simplifies plumbing.
 You may find a bathroom next to the bed(s), but this requires additional plumbing.
 A drawback with this configuration is the smell, including from toilet cleaning chemicals.

-In knowing how to choose the best caravan layout for you, dual-purpose spaces such as combined dining and sleeping areas often appeal.
+In knowing how to choose the best travel trailer layout for you, dual-purpose spaces such as combined dining and sleeping areas often appeal.
 Many, however, can only be used for one purpose at a time.
 If for example, one partner sleeps whilst another needs a table to work on, is it possible both simultaneously?
 This applies also if the bed drops down from over a seating area.

 In RVs generally, sideways-located double beds are shorter than single beds.
 This is because space is needed at their end for access and bed-making.
 Single beds are generally better for taller people (unless the double bed is extendable or part of a slide-out).